slawkens/myaac-docs/customize/plugins/settings.md

 You can add your own settings to the admin panel.

-For that, define following in your plugins .json file:
+For that, define following in your plugin .json file:

 ```json
 "settings": "plugins/my-plugin/settings.php",